The previous post in this series is: Hacking ZAP #2 - Getting StartedOne of the easiest ways to enhance ZAP is to write new passive scan rules.

 - MEDIUM: This is the default level

-- HIGH: This indicates you should report more fewer vulnerabilities, which might mean more false negatives
+- HIGH: This indicates you should report fewer potential vulnerabilities, which might mean more false negatives

 You do not have to use the threshold - especially as it might not be relevant for the vulnerability you are testing for, but it is also a useful way for the user to tune how the rules work and so its worth using if you can.